gke/OpenPilot-RTH/wiki/OpenPilotSetup.md

 ##Is it Working?##

 In most cases you will not have GCS on the flight line so you should monitor the CC/CC3D board LEDs.
-The Blue LED will change from a simple blimk every second to being on most of the time in a flickering manner.
+The Blue LED will change from a simple heartbeat" blink every second to being on most of the time in a flickering manner.
 At this point you should select the staibilisation mode you will be using then turn the RTH pot/knob to each extreme.
-You should see the appropriate control surface move from their neutral position one way then the other.
+You should see the appropriate control surface(s), depending on whether you are using YAW or ROLL firmware, move from their neutral position one way then the other.
 The RTH function always thinks it is flying and will produce corrections even if sitting on the ground.
 For this reason make sure the pot is centred before takeoff.

 ##Disclaimer##